jonit-dev/zod-to-schema/docs/zodToPrisma.md

 // }
 ```

+Note:

-Note: The utility automatically adds an `id` field with UUID as default if not provided in the schema.
-It also handles email fields by automatically making them unique.
+- The utility automatically adds an `id` field with UUID as default if not provided in the schema
+- It handles email fields by automatically making them unique
+- The generated schema includes the necessary Prisma datasource and generator configurations
+- Always save the generated schema to your `prisma/schema.prisma` file to use it with Prisma CLI tools